kaizakwan/Individual-Assignment-2217035/README.md

+JS Interaction :
+1. User Action: Clicks the "Submit" button on the form.
+2. JavaScript Action: The submitForm function is triggered.
+3. JavaScript Functionality:
-The JavaScript interaction in the 1-page website involves form submission handling.
-Specifically, when the user clicks the "Submit" button, the submitForm function is triggered.
-This function performs basic form validation by checking if essential fields (name, staff number, K/C/D/I/O, contact number, email, start date, end date, monthly salary, deduction amount) are filled out.
-If any of these fields are empty, it alerts the user to fill in all fields.
-If all fields are filled, it shows an alert indicating that the form has been submitted successfully.
-You can extend this function to include further actions, such as sending the form data to a server.
+  -Checks if essential form fields (name, staff number, K/C/D/I/O, contact number, email, start date, end date, monthly salary, deduction amount) are filled out.

-As for references, the code I provided is based on general HTML, CSS, and JavaScript practices.
-The HTML and CSS adhere to standard conventions for structuring a webpage and styling its elements.
-The JavaScript function follows a simple form validation pattern commonly used in web development.
+  -If any field is empty, alerts the user to fill in all fields.
+  -If all fields are filled, shows an alert indicating successful form submission.
+4. Calendar fucntion for the starting date of deduction and end of deduction.

+Reference:
+1. IIUM website, to take inspiration for design https://www.iium.edu.my/v2/
+2. IIUM logo
+3. IIUM Endowment Fund Contact Information  info@endowmentfund.iium.edu.my
+4. Picture for the Program Image https://www.hollows.org/au/blog/how-do-i-choose-a-charity-to-support